Computer graphics: 1970s

-Subsequently, a number of breakthroughs in the field – particularly important early breakthroughs in the transformation of graphics from utilitarian to realistic – occurred at the University of Utah in the 1970s, which had hired Ivan Sutherland.
+Subsequently, a number of breakthroughs in the field occurred at the University of Utah in the 1970s, which had hired Ivan Sutherland.
 He was paired with David C. Evans to teach an advanced computer graphics class, which contributed a great deal of founding research to the field and taught several students who would grow to found several of the industry's most important companies – namely Pixar, Silicon Graphics, and Adobe Systems.
 Tom Stockham led the image processing group at UU which worked closely with the computer graphics lab.

 One of these students was Edwin Catmull.
 Catmull had just come from The Boeing Company and had been working on his degree in physics.
 Growing up on Disney, Catmull loved animation yet quickly discovered that he did not have the talent for drawing.
 Now Catmull (along with many others) saw computers as the natural progression of animation and they wanted to be part of the revolution.
 The first computer animation that Catmull saw was his own.
 He created an animation of his hand opening and closing.
 He also pioneered texture mapping to paint textures on three-dimensional models in 1974, now considered one of the fundamental techniques in 3D modeling.
 It became one of his goals to produce a feature-length motion picture using computer graphics – a goal he would achieve two decades later after his founding role in Pixar.
 In the same class, Fred Parke created an animation of his wife's face.
 The two animations were included in the 1976 feature film Futureworld.

-As the UU computer graphics laboratory was attracting people from all over, John Warnock was another of those early pioneers; he later founded Adobe Systems and create a revolution in the publishing world with his PostScript page description language, and Adobe would go on later to create the industry standard photo editing software in Adobe Photoshop and a prominent movie industry special effects program in Adobe After Effects.
+As the UU computer graphics laboratory was attracting people from all over, John Warnock was another of those early pioneers; he later founded Adobe Systems and created a revolution in the publishing world with his PostScript page description language.
+Adobe would go on later to create the industry standard photo editing software in Adobe Photoshop and a prominent movie industry special effects program in Adobe After Effects.